 Courts may a guardian only when no less restrictive form of intervention is available.
 The burden of proof is on the person filing the petition for guardianship.

 A Las Vegas family law attorney can help protect your rights whether you are a petitioner or a potential ward.

 Need help with a guardianship in Las Vegas?
 Call us…

-If you are considering guardianship in Las Vegas we invite you to contact us for a free consultation.
+If you are considering guardianship in Las Vegas we invite you to contact our law firm for a free consultation and legal advice.

 Our caring Las Vegas family lawyers work hard to protect the rights of wards, guardians and their loved ones.

 Call us or complete the form on this page to speak to a lawyer.

 - NRS 159.0613 (2) and (8).